pantheon-systems/documentation/source/content/quicksilver.md

 ### Debugging with Quicksilver

-Use the script in the [Pantheon Quicksilver Debugging repository](https://github.com/pantheon-quicksilver/debugging-example) to explore Quicksilver as a workflow improvement tool.
+Use the [Pantheon Quicksilver Debugging repository](https://github.com/pantheon-quicksilver/debugging-example) to explore Quicksilver as a workflow improvement tool.

 ### Drush CMI

-The [Pantheon Drush CMI repository](https://github.com/pantheon-systems/quicksilver-examples/tree/main/drush_config_import) provides steps on how to integrate Drush commands into your Quicksilver operations, with the practical outcome of importing configuration changes from `.yml files`.
+The [Pantheon Drush CMI repository](https://github.com/pantheon-systems/quicksilver-examples/tree/main/drush_config_import) provides steps on how to integrate Drush commands into your Quicksilver operations.
+This allows you to import configuration changes from `.yml` files.

 ### Drush Revert Features

-The [Pantheon Drush Revert Features repository](https://github.com/pantheon-systems/quicksilver-examples/tree/main/drush_revert_features) provides steps on using Drush to commands to revert specific features.
+The [Pantheon Drush Revert Features repository](https://github.com/pantheon-systems/quicksilver-examples/tree/main/drush_revert_features) provides information on using Drush to commands to revert specific features.

 ### Enable Development Modules